blackmarkt/Udacity-ML/capstone_report_template.md

 One inescapable question when analyzing the price of Bitcoin at the time of this project is: Is Bitcoin a bubble?
 And how can you identify an asset bubble?
 Is it irrational exuberance for an unproductive speculative asset to increase in value over 12 times in less than 2 years?
 In finance this kind of price action is truly extraordinary and the context for this anomalous behavior is evident from the chart below<sup>9</sup>.
 Compared with other historical bubbles it would appear that this is "the" bubble to rule them all.

 Why is this visual important to this project?
 The chart highlights the danger in using a model with this type of biased data to try to predict future outcomes.
-If classification models had been around during any of the other bubble mania events and were trained only on data preceding the fall the models most likely would not have been able to adjust quickly enough to avoid catastrophic losses.
+If classification models had been around during any of the other bubble mania events and were trained only on data preceding the fall, the models most likely would not have been able to adjust quickly enough to avoid catastrophic losses.

 In finance understanding regimes and cycles are critical to asset modeling and prediction.
 More of these topics will be discussed in the following sections.